Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: The Node Reduction Algorithm

+Let us call $V''$ the set of rearranged vertices we obtained from $V$ by the above procedure.
 In a second step we modify the point set $V''$ to obtain the $r$-well structured point set $V'$ by relocating some of the points.
-We start by setting $V' := V''$ and use the following a recursive procedure to modify the location of some points in $V'$.
-If a connected component $C$ of $G_i$ contains more than three odd connected components of $G_{i-1}$ then we choose two left most components $C_1$ and $C_2$ of $G_{i-1}$ and translate the points in $C_1$ and $C_2$ to the right of all points in $V'$ such that the points in $C_1$ have distance $r+2$ to the right most point in $V'$ and the points in $C_2$ are right of all the points in $C_1$ and have distance $i+1$ to the right most point in $C_1$.
+We start by setting $V' := V''$ and use the following recursive procedure for $i=r, \ldots, 0$ to modify the location of some points in $V'$ (see Figure~\ref{fig:compressed-set} for an example).
+To avoid a special treatment for the case $i=0$ we assume that $G_{-1}$ is the graph where each vertex is an odd component.
+If a connected component $C$ of $G_i$ contains more than three odd connected components of $G_{i-1}$ then we choose the two left most odd connected components $C_1$ and $C_2$ of $G_{i-1}$ that lie in $C$ and translate the points in $C_1$ and $C_2$ to the right of all points in $V'$ such that the points in $C_1$ have distance $r+2$ to the right most point in $V'$ and the points in $C_2$ are right of all the points in $C_1$ and have distance $i+1$ to the right most point in $C_1$ (see Figure~\ref{fig:compressed-set}~b)).
 Then we compact the space that the points in $C_1$ and $C_2$ had occupied before on the line.
 If the left most point of $C_1$ was at position $a$ and the right neighbor of the right most point in $C_1$ is at position $b$ then we shift all points that lie right of $a$ by $b-a$ to the left.
-We do the same for $C_2$.
+We do the same for $C_2$ (see Figure~\ref{fig:compressed-set}~c)).
 We apply this procedure as long as possible to $G_i$.
 We apply as long as possible a similar procedure to all odd connected components of $G_i$ that contain an even connected component of $G_{i-1}$ and more than one odd connected component of $G_{i-1}$.
 We apply a similar procedure to all even components of $G_i$ that contain more than 2 odd connected component of $G_{i-1}$ and no even connected component of $G_{i-1}$.
-We also apply a similar procedure to all even components of $G_i$ that contain at least 2 odd connected component of $G_{i-1}$ and one even connected component of $G_{i-1}$.
+We also apply a similar procedure to all even connected components of $G_i$ that contain at least 2 odd connected component of $G_{i-1}$ and one even connected component of $G_{i-1}$.
+Figure \ref{fig:compressed-set} shows how this method would rearrange a given point set of size 15.

 We start applying these procedures to all connected components of $G_r$ and then continue with the connected components of $G_{r-1}, G_{r-2}, \ldots, G_0$.
 When we apply these procedures to all connected components of $G_i$ we do not change the relative positions of points in the same connected component of $G_{i-1}$.
 Therefore, for each $i=0, \ldots, r$ the \NRA\ applied to $V'$ will have exactly the same number of odd connected components in $G_i'$ as the graph $G_i$.